deep6000/Advanced-Embedded-Software-Design/README.md

 # Advanced-Embedded-Software-Design
-Includes all Homework assignements annd Projects
+Includes all Homework assignements and Projects